-Fortunately, turning your property into one with “wow” appeal isn’t as difficult as you may believe.
-There are five simple strategies and techniques you can employ to instantly lift the face of any property, and greatly improve your odds when it comes to securing far more income from it.
+Here are our TOP 5 simple strategies and techniques you can employ to instantly lift the face of any property.
+When used you can greatly improve your odds when it comes to securing far more income from your property.

 Paint Your House Exterior

 This may seem an obvious tactic, but it’s one that never fails to impress!
 Your potential buyer/renter shouldn’t have to wait until they’re inside the house before the love affair begins.
-“Kerb Appeal” is just that – “the attractiveness of a property and its surroundings when viewed from the street”.
+“Kerb Appeal” is just that – the attractiveness of a property and its surroundings when viewed from the street.

 One of the most impactful ways you can increase your property value is by painting your house exterior.
 It’s no secret that when it comes to properties, first impressions count.
-Giving your front door, fence, brickwork and even your pots a spruce up with a lick of paint can play a huge role in attracting prospective buyers or renters.
-See your front door as your welcome home and paint it in a colour that will attract and invite people in, rather than detract.
+Giving your front door, fence, brickwork and your pots a lick of paint can play a huge role in attracting prospective buyers or renters.
+See your front door as your welcome home and paint it a colour that will attract and invite people in.

 Spruce Up Your Garden

 A small desk, house plant and book shelf can turn a once declared “storage room” into a highly functional home office in its own right.
-With the right paint colour and furniture, you can cleverly maximise the space in your property and in doing so increase its value to potential buyers and renters”
+With the right paint colour and furniture, you can cleverly maximise the space in your property and in doing so increase its value to potential buyers and renters.

 Creative spaces such as these turn more enclosed, claustrophobic properties into functional, attractive homes with limitless potential.
-By cleverly and imaginatively using rooms and storage areas, we can instantly raise the value of a property, not just in terms of revenue, but also in terms of usability.
+By cleverly and imaginatively using rooms and storage areas, we can instantly raise the value of a property.
+Not just in terms of revenue, but also in terms of usability.

 Many believe that kitchen revamps are costly affairs that involve prolonged periods of renovation and refurbishment.
 Certainly, it can be extraordinarily easy to suddenly run up huge bills if refitting is part of the plan.
 But complete renovations of kitchens are not always necessary.
 The same bright, new feel in a kitchen can be achieved through simple means.

-“Think minimal spend, maximum impact” says Lick.
-“An easy way to revamp your kitchen without breaking the bank is to simply repaint your kitchen cabinets.
-A fresh lick of paint can have such a transformative effect on a tired looking kitchen, so it’s time to pick up that paint brush and give your kitchen the upgrade it deserves.
+Think minimal spend, maximum impact.
+An easy way to revamp and remodel your kitchen without breaking the bank is to simply repaint your kitchen cabinets.
+A fresh lick of paint can have such a transformative effect on a tired looking kitchen.
+So it’s time to pick up that paint brush and give your kitchen the upgrade it deserves.
 Whether you’re going for a neutral kitchen, minimalist kitchen or a bolder kitchen to get people talking.

-“A common misconception when putting your home on the market is that you need to present potential buyers and renters with a blank canvas, in order to appeal to the masses” writes Lick.
-“This doesn’t mean that a fresh, neutral colour scheme is a no. It simply means that colour is a yes!
+A common misconception when putting your home on the market is that you need to present potential buyers and renters with a blank canvas, in order to appeal to the masses.
+This doesn’t mean that a fresh, neutral colour scheme is a no. It simply means that colour is a yes!

 Never discount the emotional value of colour upon your potential buyer.
 The colours inside a property can have a huge effect on our potential buyer/renter’s emotional connection to the house.
-Colour in rooms affects not just our moods, but our creativity levels, our ability to relax, and our sense of wellbeing.
+Colour in rooms affects not just our moods but our creativity levels, our ability to relax, and our sense of wellbeing.

 For instance, reds can stimulate our energy levels, the associating emotional effects being a heightened sense of love, passion and power.
 These emotions may work well in spaces such as dining rooms and living rooms, where we generally interact with others, but may not serve areas such as offices or kitchens.